 e.
 The debtor's liquidated unsecured obligations must total less than $394,725.

 What if the debtor is being sued by someone based upon a tort theory, such as negligence or fraud, and the plaintiff seeks $1 million?
 Does the plaintiff's lawsuit make the debtor ineligible for Chapter 13 relief?
-No. Tort-based claims are generally not capable of readily being determined as to liability and as to amount, and therefore are deemed "unliquidated."
-Only liquidated obligations, such as those sounding in contract, are included in the calculation of eligibility.
+No. Tort-based claims are generally not capable of readily being determined as to liability and as to amount, and therefore are deemed 'unliquidated'.
+Only liquidated obligations are included in the calculation of eligibility.
 Creditors holding unliquidated claims are entitled to claims against the bankruptcy estate just like creditors with liquidated claims, but for purposes of determining whether the debtor is eligible for Chapter 13 relief, only liquidated claims are considered.

 a.
 The debtor's plan must be proposed in good faith.
 In most cases, good faith is not in question, but it might be if the debtor's primary creditor asserts that as a result of improper conduct, the debt ought to be deemmed nondischargeable.

 b.
-The debtor's plan must satisfy the "best interests of creditors/liquidation" test, i.e., the plan must propose to pay creditors at least as much as they would have received had the debtor in fact filed a Chapter 7 proceeding and administrable assets were liquidated by a bankruptcy trustee to pay the claims of creditors.
+The debtor's plan must satisfy the 'best interests of creditors/liquidation test', i.e., the plan must propose to pay creditors at least as much as they would have received had the debtor in fact filed a Chapter 7 proceeding and administrable assets were liquidated by a bankruptcy trustee to pay the claims of creditors.
 For example, say the debtor owns a business as a sole proprietorship and the business has accounts receivable, inventory, and equipment, above and beyond all liens, leases, and available exemptions, worth $30,000.
 The debtor's Chapter 13 plan must propose to pay creditors at least $30,000 over its thirty-six to sixty month duration.
-A plan that fails to propose creditors at least much as they would have received had the debtor in fact filed a Chapter 7 proceeding will not be confirmed by the Court.
+A plan that fails to propose to pay creditors at least much as they would have received had the debtor in fact filed a Chapter 7 proceeding will not be confirmed by the court.
 Keep in mind, however, that how much creditors would have received in a Chapter 7 proceeding may be the subject of some dispute.

 c.
 The debtor's plan must be feasible.
 The debtor is required to demonstrate that he or she is actually generating the income he or she claims in his or her bankruptcy schedules to be generating.
 The debtor is required to provide income tax returns, paystubs, bank statements, proof of rental income, proof of government assistance, etc.